 Accreditation / Assessment — B.S. in Computer Science

 The Computer Science Department's Bachelor of Science program has been fully accredited by the Computing Accreditation Commission of ABET since 1994.
 Being accredited requires routine monitoring and continuous improvement of our program.
 This is accomplished through utilization of a comprehensive assessment plan.
-Please find below our objectives and outcomes, various reports and reporting instruments, and our annual enrollment and graduation data.
+Please find below our objectives and outcomes, various minutes and reporting instruments, and our annual enrollment and graduation data.

 Program Educational Objectives - these are broad statements that describe the career and professional accomplishments that our B.S. in Computer Science program prepares our students to achieve.
 Graduates of the program will be able to:

 - Engage in the professional practice of computing with job titles such as Computer Programmer, Software Engineer, Database Administrator, Network Administrator, Systems Analyst, or Systems Programmer.
 Some will become managers.

 - Pursue advanced degrees in computing or related disciplines.
 Some will work in the fields of teaching and research.

 - Engage in life-long learning in order to remain current in the computing profession.

-Student Outcomes (Program Outcomes) - these are narrow statements that describe what students are expected to know and be able to do by the time of graduation.
+Student Outcomes - these are narrow statements that describe what students are expected to know and be able to do by the time of graduation.
 These relate to the skills, knowledge, and behaviors that students acquire in their matriculation through the program.
 Graduates of the program will acquire:

 - An ability to apply knowledge of computing and mathematics appropriate to the discipline.